 A wide range of energy-producing technologies and equipment have been developed over time to take advantage of these natural resources.
 As a result, usable energy can be produced in the form of electricity, industrial heat, thermal energy for space and water conditioning, and transportation fuels.

 With its large landmass and diversified geography, Canada has an abundance of renewable resources that can be used to produce energy.
 Canada is a world leader in the production and use of energy from renewable resources.
-Renewable energy resources currently provide 16.9% of Canada’s total primary energy supply.
+Renewable energy resources currently provide 18.9 per cent of Canada’s total primary energy supply.

 Hydroelectricity is by far the most important form of renewable energy produced in Canada.
 Wind and bioenergy also make an important contribution to Canada’s energy mix.
 Wind and solar photovoltaic power are experiencing the highest growth rates.